Ganjifa: Competition from Western style cards

-By the 21st-century, the only place with a significant community of ganjifa makers and players is Odisha in the east of India.
-They use ganjapa, the local variation known for abstract and highly stylized suit symbols and extra suits.
+By the 21st-century, the only place with a significant community of ganjifa makers and players is Odisha in the east of India, Mysore in Karnataka, Nirmal in Telangana, Sawantwadi in Maharashtra, Rajasthan, Kashmir, Bishnupur in West Bengal and Sheopur in Madhya Pradesh.
+In Odisha, they use ganjapa, the local variation known for abstract and highly stylized suit symbols and extra suits.